SAMUEL FERGUSON

 Activities and Interests:

 Samuel Ferguson was raised along with his sister Hannah by his two parents, Heba and Paul Ferguson.
-He attended Central Christian Academy for middle school and is currently a senior in high school at Trinity Academy in Wichita, Kansas.
+He attended Trinity Academy in Wichita, Kansas, for high school.

-Sam strives daily to be a disciplined, humble, and compassionate person.
+Sam strives daily to be a disciplined, curious, and compassionate individual.
 From his accomplishments in athletics to his involvement in community service, he is always trying his best to embody these characteristics as well as be a witness for Christ.
-His favorite verse comes out of 2 Timothy 1:7, which says, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
+His favorite verse is 2 Timothy 1:7, which says, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”